wp-plugins/amazon-auto-links/readme.txt

 4. **Widget Sample**

 == Changelog ==

+= 1.2.5 =
+* Added: the version number to appear in the footer of the plugin setting pages.
+* Added: the ability to remove all used option values of the plugin upon plugin deactivation, which can be set in General Settings.
+* Fixed: the warning message, undefined index, save, which occurrd in the debug mode when posting a new post.

 = 1.2.4 =
 * Added: the "Access Right to Setting Page" option in the General Settings page that sets the access level for the admin page of the plugin.